Towards an identification of the medium.

 — Garry Winogrand

 Art is therefore used as a form of maximum and an indisputable guarantee for the fortunes of the digital, placed in this way emphatically under the protective wing of painting.
 The icon/index clash thus returns to be resolved once again in favor of the first, as a type of sign that coincides with the logic of the painting.
 The digital image can, in fact, boast, according to this interpretation, the same characteristics and the same “advantages” of painting.
-First of all, to employ subjects without direct relationship with the real, as instead “unfortunately” happens in the indical signs and, coming to what concerns our interest, in analog photography.
+First of all, to employ subjects without a direct relationship with the real, as instead “unfortunately” happens in the indical signs and, coming to what concerns our interest, in analog photography.

 — Claudio Marra, L’immagine Infedele, 2006